noaione/yuusha-shoukan-ln/sources/v04/chapter1.md

 I thought there was something out of place with the she spoke just now, but I soon heard a click and the sound of a lock opening, and even though I’m feeling a little doubtful, I opened the door.
-And when I entered, as I thought, there was Chris-san inside.... but I didn’t expect to be in this kind of situation.
+And when I entered, as I thought, there was Chris-san inside... but I didn’t expect to be in this kind of situation.

 [...Wha?!
 Eh?]